Woopra/woopra-android-sdk/README.md

 tracker.setVisitorProperty("name", "User Name")
 tracker.setVisitorProperty("email", "user@company.com")
-// Visitor data has not been sent to Woopra tracker.push();
+// Visitor data has not been sent to Woopra tracker.push()
 // Visitor data has been sent to Woopra, but no event has been tracked
 ```

 ## Advanced Settings
-To add referrer information, timestamp, and other track request properties, look at the WoopraTracker and WoopraEvent class public methods for an exhaustive list of setter methods.
+To add referrer information, timestamp, and other track request properties, look at the `WoopraTracker` and `WoopraEvent` class public methods for an exhaustive list of setter methods.
 Here are some common examples:

 ### Tracker Settings